graniticio/granitic/doc/tutorial/007-database-write.md

 ## Inserting data

-Our tutorial already allows web service clients to submit a new artist to be stored in our record store database using the
+Our tutorial application already allows web service clients to submit a new artist to be stored in our database using the
 <code>/artist POST</code> endpoint, but it currently just simulates an insert.
 To alter this code to actually store data,
 open the <code>resource/queries/artist</code> file and add the following query: